HelpDesk PickerBlog › AI Support

 Quick SEO verdict

 Free helpdesk searches are high-volume but risky.
 The article needs to qualify when a free plan is enough and when hidden limits create support debt.
 This article targets free helpdesk software with a buyer-focused structure: quick verdict, selection criteria, platform table, pricing, AI, integrations, migration, and FAQ.
+This guide has been expanded based on current Google search results, commercial buying intent, software comparison patterns, and operational evaluation criteria.

 Quick verdict